Driving to San Francisco Across the Golden Gate Bridge in a Convertible

 I see the red start to appear in the distance as we curve around a bend in the road and I immediately pull my scarf around me tighter.
 I then lean forward and turn up the heat of the convertible.

-Unfortunately, the weather had other plans.
+Unfortunately, the weather had other plans for our weekend in Napa and day in San Francisco.
 Wet, cold ones.

 Above me, red beams loom as we whiz under each tower section of the bridge.